orkes-io/docs/docs/templates/alerting/scanning-an-endpoint-and-triggering-pagerduty-alert.md

 the start and end times for making the API query to Conductor.
 We can have any custom logic here to customize our alerting requirements.
 :::

-A switch task with Javascript condition checks if the situation warrants an alert, and if yes, makes a webhook call to alert our users using Pagerduty.
+A switch task with JavaScript condition checks if the situation warrants an alert, and if yes, makes a webhook call to alert our users using Pagerduty.
 Voilà!
 We have our alert configured!

 ## Configuring and Running Alerts